UzonnaA/UzonnaA.github.io/index.md

 <br>

-I can usually be found in a programming IDE or reading.
-I'm bullish on, and a big booster of:
+I can usually be found in a programming IDE or reading. <br> I'm bullish on, and a big booster of:

 - Insert Text